Mississippi police await autopsy results for Black student found hanged at Delta State

 Peeler said the evidence includes video footage, but he would not say what it shows and where it came from, citing the ongoing investigation.

+Crump said in a statement Wednesday that police should allow the student's family to view any video police have gathered.
+He said he also plans to lead an investigation alongside civil rights groups that would include an independent autopsy.

+“We are taking every step to uncover the truth about what happened,” Crump said.

-Family members of the student called for more information from university officials during a news conference on Tuesday.
-Vanessa Jones, an attorney for the family, said the student had just started classes at Delta State this fall and was “full of life, eager to be there.”
+Family members also pressed for more information from university officials during a news conference on Tuesday.
+Vanessa Jones, another attorney for the family, said the student had just started classes at Delta State this fall and was “full of life, eager to be there.”

 “There should have been cameras at the university that easily could enlighten us as to what happened,” Jones told reporters, adding: “From the moment he left his dorm room or entered that campus, there should be surveillance of all of his actions.”